bahlo/goat/README.md

 ## Usage
 ### Parameters
-You can use named parameters and access them through the given `goat.Params`, wich you can treat as any `map[string]map`.
+You can use named parameters and access them through `goat.Params`, wich you can treat as any `map[string]string`.
 ```go
 package main